Japanese (Irezumi) Tattoos

 Common questions

-- Do I need a full sleeve or body suit for Japanese style?
+- Do I need a full sleeve or body suit for a Japanese tattoo?

-- Does audio-linked playback work on Japanese-style tattoos?
+- Does audio-linked playback work on Japanese tattoos?